sonyl-ciq/finsemble-seed/src/components/AlertPopup/README.md

 ```

 ## Customizing the Pop Up Alert example & connecting to a remote service ##
-Please see the `//TODO:` comments included in the _/src/services/alertmanager/alertmanagerService.js_ file for details of how an where to add connections to / integration with a remote service.
+Please see the `//TODO:` comments included in the _/src/services/alertmanager/alertmanagerService.js_ file for details of how and where to add connections to / integration with a remote service.
 To summarize, you should:
 - setup any persistent connections in `alertmanagerService.setupConnections()`, replacing the hotkey setup (although you may wish to retrain a hotkey setup for displaying the AlertPopup component),
 - add an code for sending responses to alerts in `alertmanagerService.respondToAlert()`.